 Other Texas Programs

-There may be additional opportunities in the area where you want to purchase your home.
-Often, cities or counties offer their own programs with advantages for first-time buyers, veterans, and more.
+Be sure to look up other opportunities in the area that you want to purchase a house.
+Sometimes cities or counties offer their own area-specific programs or advantages for first-time buyers, veterans, and more.

 Texas homebuyers get some special perks if the house you’re purchasing is set to be your primary residence.
 A primary residence is simply where you live most of the time.
 This is considered to be your principal dwelling location.

 Thanks to the homestead act in Texas, you’ll pay lower property taxes on your primary residence.
 The homestead exemption will lower your home’s value in the eyes of the tax assessor, reducing your overall tax burden.
 Owner-occupied homes can also benefit from better home loan interest rates.